Jeswin Aldrin qualifies for long jump World Championships at National Games

-Long jumper Jeswin Aldrin qualified for the 2023 World Championships with a jump of 8.26m at the ongoing National Games in Gujarat on Saturday.
+Long jumper Jeswin Aldrin qualified for the 2023 World Championships with his gold medal-winning 8.26m leap at the National Games on Saturday.

 The qualification standard for the World Championships, which will be held in Hungary, stands at 8.22m.